Verma, who was sent on forced leave on the intervening night of October 23-24, returned to work after almost two-and-a-half months.

-At the CBI headquarters, Verma was received by M. Nageswara Rao, who was appointed to look after Verma's duties and functions.
+He left from his residence in central Delhi's Janpath area at around 10.10 a.m and reached the agency's headquarters in Lodhi Road area 25 minutes later.
+He was received by M. Nageswara Rao, who was appointed to look after Verma's duties and functions.

-Verma, a 1979-batch IPS officer of Arunachal Pradesh-Goa-Mizoram and Union Territories (AGMUT) cadre, was Delhi Police Commissioner before his appointment as CBI Director on February 1, 2017.
+Verma, a 1979-batch IPS officer of Arunachal Pradesh-Goa-Mizoram and Union Territories (AGMUT) cadre, was Delhi's Police Commissioner before his appointment as CBI Director on February 1, 2017.
 His tenure ends on January 31.

 On Tuesday, the Supreme Court reinstated Verma as the agency chief by setting aside the Central Vigilance Commission (CVC) and the Centre's decision to divest him of his powers to function as its head but with a caveat that he will not take any policy decision till a high-level committee goes into the issue afresh.

-The judgement climaxes a six-month-long battle between Verma and Special Director Rakesh Asthana.
-Both levelled corruption allegations against each other.
-In October, matters came to a head when Verma lodged an FIR against Asthana on a complaint by Satish Sana Babu, the alleged middleman in meat exporter Moin Qureshi's case.
+The judgement climaxes a six-month long battle between Verma and Special Director Rakesh Asthana, who both levelled corruption allegations against each other.
+In October, matters came to a head when Verma lodged an FIR against Asthana on a complaint by one Satish Sana Babu, the alleged middleman in meat exporter Moin Qureshi's case.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)